tom-gemini-cloud/h_and_m_data_analysis/results/data_documentation/data_reports/articles_last_3_months_cleaned_data_report.md

 - **Unique Values:** 5
 - **Top Values:**
   - `Menswear`: 4,717 occurrences
+  - `Ladieswear`: 20,255 occurrences
+  - `Baby/Children`: 8,887 occurrences
   - `Divided`: 7,111 occurrences
   - `Sport`: 1,328 occurrences
-  - `Baby/Children`: 8,887 occurrences
-  - `Ladieswear`: 20,255 occurrences

 ### section_name
 - **Unique Values:** 56
 - **Top Values:**
+  - `Denim Men`: 306 occurrences
+  - `Men Project`: 25 occurrences
-  - `Womens Everyday Basics`: 807 occurrences
+  - `Womens Lingerie`: 1,836 occurrences
-  - `Baby Girl`: 476 occurrences
+  - `Young Boy`: 655 occurrences
   - `Kids Local Relevance`: 23 occurrences
-  - `Divided Asia keys`: 133 occurrences
-  - `Womens Nightwear, Socks & Tigh`: 925 occurrences

 ### garment_group_name
 - **Unique Values:** 21
 - **Top Values:**
-  - `Under-, Nightwear`: 3,214 occurrences
+  - `Trousers`: 3,132 occurrences
-  - `Special Offers`: 336 occurrences
+  - `Outdoor`: 1,550 occurrences
-  - `Knitwear`: 2,417 occurrences
+  - `Trousers Denim`: 1,505 occurrences
-  - `Swimwear`: 1,683 occurrences
+  - `Accessories`: 4,336 occurrences
-  - `Jersey Fancy`: 7,715 occurrences
+  - `Dresses Ladies`: 2,513 occurrences

 ### detail_desc
 - **Unique Values:** 19,739
 - **Top Values:**
-  - `Jacket in soft pile with a lined hood, zip down the front and front pockets.
+  - `Parka in cotton twill with a lined, drawstring hood, zip and wind flap with concealed press-studs down the front, handwarmer pockets with a press-stud and patch front pockets with a flap.
+Adjustable press-stud fastenings at the cuffs, a drawstring at the hem and a single back vent.
 Lined.`: 1 occurrences
-  - `Body in lace and mesh with narrow, adjustable shoulder straps that cross at the back, cups lined with mesh in a contrasting colour and an elasticated seam under the bust.
-Lined cups with press-studs.`: 1 occurrences
+  - `Trainers in leather with suede details, open lacing and a lightly padded edge and tongue.
+Leather linings and insoles and slightly higher, textured soles.`: 1 occurrences
-  - `T-shirt in soft cotton jersey with a print motif on the front and slits in the sides.`: 1 occurrences
+  - `Ballet shoes with a shimmering metallic finish.
+Wide elastic gore at the top and narrow elastication around the opening.
+Linings and insoles in a cotton weave.
+Suede soles.`: 1 occurrences
+  - `Hi-tops in imitation leather with an adjustable hook and loop tab and elasticated lacing at the front.
+Loop at the back.
+Pile linings and insoles and rubber soles.`: 1 occurrences
-  - `Ankle-length trousers in woven fabric with a high waist, pleats at the top, a zip fly and buttons, side pockets, and straight, wide legs.`: 1 occurrences
+  - `Ballet pumps in imitation leather with a grosgrain trim at the top, elastic strap over the foot and decorative bow at the front.
+Fabric linings and insoles.`: 2 occurrences
-  - `Sports bra in fast-drying functional fabric with a lined front, racer back and wide elastic hem.
-Medium support.`: 2 occurrences

 ## 💾 Memory Usage
 - **Estimated Total Memory:** 6.2 MB